hsiang20/Draw-Straws-tool/README.md

 # Draw-Straws Tool (Random Picker)

 ## Introduction
-The project is for tabletennis school team of National Taiwan University.
+The project is designed for the table tennis school team of National Taiwan University.
-It can help arranging the schedules of the contests, given the data of the players.
+It can help arrange the schedules of the contests, given the data of the players.

 ## Usage
     $ python src/main.py [-d DEPARTMENT] [-t TTST] [-p PLAYERS_IN_ONE_GROUP] [-o PLAYERS_IN_ONE_GROUP_OTHERWISE] INPUTFILE_NAME OUTPUTFILE_NAME